Irish Withholding Tax

 What is Irish Withholding Tax?

-For retail customers in the EU (excluding Ireland) or if you are a non-resident of Ireland but are a tax resident of a country with a Double Taxation Treaty (DTA) with Ireland, please complete Form 8-3-6.
-In addition to providing your details, you must have the form completed by the tax authorities in the country where you are tax resident.
+For retail customers in the EU (excluding Ireland), or for clients who are non-residents of Ireland but tax residents of a country with a Double Taxation Treaty (DTA) with Ireland, Form 8-3-6 is generally required.
+The form should include your details and be completed by the tax authorities in your country of residence.

-Please note that the withholding tax rate depends on the DTA between Ireland and your country of tax residence, which can be found on the Irish Revenue Service website:
+Please note that the withholding tax rate depends on the DTA between Ireland and your country of tax residence.
+These rates are published on the Irish Revenue Service website:

 https://www.revenue.ie/en/tax-professionals/tax-agreements/rates/index.aspx